ufal/UMR/doc/frames.md

 languages may use a similar resource if there is one, or create a lexicon on the fly when working on UMR annotation.

 There is a minor terminological glitch: while all processes are events (even if nominalized, cf. event nominals), states and entities may or may not be events depending on how they are used in the sentence.
 It would not make sense to identify a state with an entry in a valency lexicon when it is used as an event (that is, in predication) and to link it to a different entry in another lexicon when it is used in modification or reference.
-We will thus assume that all processes and states have entries in a valency lexicon, i.e., their frames are available.
+We will thus we assume that **all processes and (some of) states have entries in a valency lexicon**, i.e., their frames are available.
 Entities can be in a separate lexicon.
 This also relates to anchoring of concepts: entities are primarily anchored in Wikipedia (Wikidata), while states and processes would ideally be anchored in the frame file (valency lexicon).